muXxer/blue-app-iota-loader-alpine/README.md

 # Intro

-You're about to install the IOTA beta app on the Ledger Nano S using our beta installer.
+You're about to install the IOTA beta app on the Ledger Nano S / Ledger Blue using our beta installer.

 See [blue-app-iota GitHub repository](https://github.com/IOTA-Ledger/blue-app-iota) for the original source code.